ARM-software/arm-trusted-firmware/docs/components/granule-protection-tables-design.rst

   the granules controlled in each byte (2). ((L0GPTSZ / PGS) / 2)
 * There must be enough L1 memory supplied to build all requested L1 tables.
 * The L1 memory must fall within a PAS of type GPT_GPI_ROOT.
+* The platform allocates the bitlock array which contains fine-grained ``bitlock_t`` data structures.
+The RME GPT library will check that the array has at least the amount of memory defined by PPS and ``RME_GPT_BITLOCK_BLOCK`` value.

 If an invalid combination of parameters is supplied, the APIs will print an error message and return a negative value.
 The return values of APIs should be